 - In a small sauce pan, melt the 4oz of chocolate with coconut oil over low heat, stirring continuously until chocolate and coconut oil has melted together.
 Add in honey and stir until well combined.
 Remove from heat, allow to cool for about 10 minutes.

-- Add chopped beets to bowl of small food processor and process until pureed.
-If having a hard time processing, add 1 TBS water.
+- Add chopped beets to bowl of small food processor and process until pureed, you should 1/2 cup beet puree.
 Set aside.

 - In a small bowl, combine cacao powder, coconut flour, baking soda and salt.
 Whisk everything together until no clumps remain.
 Set aside.